0xglk/678_PROJECT/README.md

   We use the BARTScore-CNN [2] as the similarity metric to calculate similarity scores.

+### Key Addition:
+- **Switching Compute Devices Section**: Added a section on how to switch the compute device from CPU to GPU for users who might want to utilize GPU acceleration. change on bart_score.py and finance_bart_auroc.py code Find the line in each script that specifies the device: change it from "device='cpu' to device='cuda:0'"

  ## Reference
 [1] Biyang Guo, Xin Zhang, Ziyuan Wang, Minqi Jiang, Jinran Nie, Yuxuan Ding, Jianwei Yue, and Yupeng